lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 ## Multihum

-Using combinations of W and O can yeld you multiple hums
+Using combinations of W and O can yeld you multiple hums, but beware that this technique makes the tuning even more difficult, and is extra taxing on the CPU.
+Adding Transpose in the table adds ever more harmonics.
+When using both `W` and `O` commands, make sure the *active* O`LR` commands hit thinner waves if we want the hum to be quieter.

 #### Tempo Command `T`